Refreshing and healthy Celery Lentil Salad. Perfect for a satisfying and nutritious meal prep lunch with a delicious lentil recipe.

 - 1 bay leaf (dried or fresh)

-- 4 large celery stalks, including leave, chopped into small bite size pieces
+- 4 large celery stalks, including leaves, chopped into small bite size pieces

 - 1 large shallot, finely chopped